numbworks/nwtimetracking/docs/docs-nwtimetrackingmanager.md

 4. Open a terminal and run the following commands:
     - ```python.exe -m pip install --upgrade pip```
 5. Launch Visual Studio Code and open `src/nwtimetrackingmanager.ipynb`;
-6. Edit the `SettingCollection` object according to your needs;
+6. Edit the `SettingBag` object according to your needs;
 7. Click on `Run All`;
 8. Done!